Fri 2026-04-17

 A certain amount of awkwardness and discomfort is part of running a public stream.
 That does not mean you must tolerate serious misconduct, but it does mean "this made me uncomfortable" is not, by itself, enough to justify punishment.
 Some viewers, including autistic people, may miss hints or read rules differently, so moderation should be clear, careful, and restrained.

-In other words: a good moderation system is not one that punishes every breach, but one that protects the space without treating viewers as disposable.
+In other words: a good moderation system is not one that punishes every breach, but one that keeps the space friendly and welcoming without treating viewers as disposable.

 The same applies to your moderators.
 If you give somebody moderation power, you are responsible for how they use it.
 Choose moderators carefully, set a good example yourself, and step in when they get it wrong.